Why we need touch.

 For example: imagine you were a highly outgoing and extroverted child born into a family who believed that “children should be seen and not heard”, and punished you accordingly.
 Or, imagine you were a woman with lofty business ambitions living in a culture where it is frowned upon for a woman to be anything but submissive.

 It’s exactly the same concept.
-In most regions of the United States, reassuring touch of more than one or two seconds is considered taboo in all but the most intimate relationships; this is simply not the case for much of the rest of the world.
+In some regions of the world, reassuring touch of more than one or two seconds is considered taboo in all but the most intimate relationships; this must change.
 In our culture, touch-oriented people who express their unmet need for non-intimate, non-romantic physical contact are often misunderstood to be looking for “something more”, and might be ignored or even ridiculed –even if the recipient of their cry for help secretly understands.

 So the touch-starved person learns not to ask.
 Instead, they suffer in silence.
 Maybe for the rest of their lives.
 It shouldn`t be this way!